Kansas vs Arkansas Players to Watch - Second Round

 Kansas Players to Watch

-Kevin McCullar is putting up 10.6 points, 2.4 assists and 7.1 rebounds per contest.
+Kevin McCullar posts 10.6 points, 7.1 rebounds and 2.4 assists per contest.
+Defensively, he averages 2 steals and 0.7 blocked shots.

-Dajuan Harris is tops on the Jayhawks at 6.3 assists per contest, while also putting up 2.5 rebounds and 8.8 points.
-He is seventh in the country in assists.
+Dajuan Harris is tops on the Jayhawks at 6.3 assists per contest, while also posting 2.5 rebounds and 8.8 points.
+He is seventh in the nation in assists.

 KJ Adams is averaging 10.5 points, 2 assists and 4.4 rebounds per game.